addieoG/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 * I have not decided on any future enhancements for this site.
 This site was developed to meet project objectives and to display my level and understanding of Javascript today.

+## **Testing Phase**
+I have included details of testing both during development and post development in a separate document called [TESTING.md](TESTING.md).
+***

+## **Deployment**
+To deploy my project on Github, I followed the following instructions: -

+1. From the project's [repository](## **Deployment**
+I deployed the page on GitHub pages via the following procedure: -

+1. From the project's [repository](https://github.com/addieoG/Rock-Paper-Scissors-Lizard-Spock-Game), go to the **Settings** tab.
+2. From the left-hand menu, select the **Pages** tab.
+3. Under the **Branch** section, select the **Main** branch from the drop-down menu and click **Save**.
+4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

+You  can find the live site via the following URL - [GameZone](https://addieog.github.io/Rock-Paper-Scissors-Lizard-Spock-Game/index.html))

+## **Credits**
+### **Honorable mentions**
+A huge thank you to the following people, whom without, this project would never have been completed.

+* [Daisy Mc Girr](https://github.com/Daisy-McG) - Thank you Daisy, you took me on when you already had a full work load, provided some great insights and new tips and tools.
+You really helped me get over the line with this one.
+* [David Bowers](https://github.com/dnlbowers) - an absolute gent and a scholar.
+Although I missed him on this project through my own fault and not booking on time, he made every effort to ensure I was well taken care off and in the wonderful hands with the great Daisy Mc Girr

+### **General reference:**
+* The project is influenced by Code Institutes project called Love Maths, I have tried to take what I have learned and applied it with own deviation.
+* I relied upon W3schools, MDN web docs and youtube for references throughout the project.
+* Other influences came from [Bro Code](https://www.youtube.com/watch?v=n1_vHArDBRA) and [Beautiful CSS buttons examples](https://getcssscan.com/css-buttons-examples).

+### **Content:**
+* All content was written and designed by myself.
+* Icons in the footer were taken from [Font Awesome](https://fontawesome.com)